lirrensi/comlink-py/README.md

 **Q: Can I have the child execute code asynchronously?**
 A: Yes!
 Just make your method `async def`—parent can call via `.aproxy` or `.proxy` transparently.

 ---

+## Not works?

+Take a look at [procbridge-python](https://github.com/gongzhang/procbridge-python)

+---